Nempnett Thrubwell: Parish church

-The parish church, St Mary's on Knap Hill, has a tower containing five bells.
+The parish church, St Mary's on Knap Hill, has a tower containing six bells.
 The tower has set back buttresses and two arch bell openings with tracery.
 The tower is crowned by a parapet with blank arcading, and square pinnacles, it also has a slightly higher stair turret.
 The late Victorian chancel of 1897 is in the decorated style.
 Inside the church is a screen attributed to Pugin, although Nikolaus Pevsner is of the opinion the architect is probably Pugin the younger.
 It is a Grade II* listed building, with a cross in the churchyard being listed Grade II.

 Wade and Wade in their 1929 book "Somerset" described it as "a small building with a Perp.
 W. tower, from the W. face of which project two curious and uncanny carved heads of a man and beast.
 The walls of the nave still bear the original 13th cent. consecration crosses.
 The chancel is modern, and contains a rich modern screen and a good E. window of Munich glass.
 Note (1) rude Norm.
 S. doorway filled with Perp. tracery; (2) Norm. font carved with a curious device by some later craftsman.
 Near the porch in the churchyard is (1) base of ancient cross; (2) tomb of first rector — Robert — bearing an incised cross".

 The parish register lists christenings, marriages and burials from 1568.
 The lords of the manor and chief landowners, following the demise of the Babers during the 17th century, have been the baronets Tynte of Halswell.
 The Tyntes are probably responsible for the obelisk located at Rookery Farm in the parish.